wpilibsuite/frc-docs/source/docs/software/commandbased/pid-subsystems-commands.rst

 .. note:: Unlike the earlier version of ``PIDController``, the 2020 ``PIDController`` class runs *synchronously*, and is not handled in its own thread.
 Accordingly, changing its ``period`` parameter will *not* change the actual frequency at which it runs in any of these wrapper classes.
 Users should never modify the ``period`` parameter unless they are certain of what they are doing.

 One of the most common control algorithms used in FRC is the `PID controller <https://en.wikipedia.org/wiki/PID_controller>`__.
-WPILib offers its own :code:`PIDController` class (`Java <https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/PIDController.html>`__, `C++ <https://first.wpi.edu/FRC/roborio/release/docs/cpp/classfrc_1_1PIDController.html>`__) to help teams implement this functionality on their robots.
-To further help teams integrate PID control into a command-based robot project, the command-based library includes two convenience wrappers for the ``PIDController`` class: PIDSubsystem, which integrates the PID controller into a subsystem, and PIDCommand, which integrates the PID controller into a command.
+WPILib offers its own :ref:`PIDController <docs/software/advanced-control/pidcontroller:PID Control in WPILib>` class to help teams implement this functionality on their robots.
+To further help teams integrate PID control into a command-based robot project, the command-based library includes two convenience wrappers for the ``PIDController`` class: ``PIDSubsystem``, which integrates the PID controller into a subsystem, and ``PIDCommand``, which integrates the PID controller into a command.

 PIDSubsystems
 -------------

-The ``PIDSubsystem`` class (`Java <https://first.wpi.edu/FRC/roborio/development/docs/java/edu/wpi/first/wpilibj2/command/PIDSubsystem.html>`__, `C++ <https://first.wpi.edu/FRC/roborio/development/docs/cpp/classfrc2_1_1PIDSubsystem.html>`__) allows users to conveniently create a subsystem with a built-in PIDController.
+The ``PIDSubsystem`` class (`Java <https://first.wpi.edu/FRC/roborio/development/docs/java/edu/wpi/first/wpilibj2/command/PIDSubsystem.html>`__, `C++ <https://first.wpi.edu/FRC/roborio/development/docs/cpp/classfrc2_1_1PIDSubsystem.html>`__) allows users to conveniently create a subsystem with a built-in ``PIDController``.
 In order to use the ``PIDSubsystem`` class, users must create a subclass of it.

 Creating a ``PIDSubsystem``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When subclassing PIDSubsystem, users must override two abstract methods to provide functionality that the class will use in its ordinary operation:
+When subclassing ``PIDSubsystem``, users must override two abstract methods to provide functionality that the class will use in its ordinary operation:

 ``getMeasurement()``
 ~~~~~~~~~~~~~~~~~~~~